theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLab25dext](/images/1Homicide/dextLab25.png)

-What would have happened if the "mysql_real_escape" function had been used and the query had been constructed in the following way, as shown in the figura?
-The "mysql_real_enscape_string" function escapes the quotation mark, not by inserting the backslash character but by inserting a new quotation mark:
+What would have happened if the "mysql_real_escape" function had been used and the query had been constructed in the following way, as shown in the figure?
+The "mysql_real_escape_string" function escapes the quotation mark, not by inserting the backslash character but by inserting a new quotation mark:

 ![DextLab22dext](/images/1Homicide/dextLab22.png)

-Although the "NO_BACKSLASH_ESCAPES" directive can open up many avenues of attack, it is also a Workaround to the GBK Encoding Charset problem!
-Since the backslash character is not inserted, the formation of the previously seen character in Encoding Multi Byte GBK is no longer possible.
+Although the "NO_BACKSLASH_ESCAPES" directive can open up many avenues of attack, it is also a Workaround to the *GBK Encoding Charset* issue!
+Since the backslash character is not inserted, the formation of the previously seen character in *Encoding Multi Byte GBK* is no longer possible.
 How to Bypass?
 I should have identified other weaknesses, and probably helped myself with other weapons.

 If I were room 5, I'd feel like Oswald Cobblepot :(